Hamidou Diallo: Detroit Pistons (2021–2023)

 On March 13, 2021, Diallo was traded to the Detroit Pistons in exchange for Sviatoslav Mykhailiuk and a future second-round draft pick.

 On August 19, 2021, Diallo signed a two-year, $10.4 million rookie-scale extension with the Pistons.
 On March 25, 2022, he was ruled out for the remainder of the 2021–22 season with an avulsion fracture in his left index finger.

 On December 29, 2022, Diallo was suspended by the NBA for one game without pay due to an altercation during a game against the Orlando Magic the day before.
 On March 6, 2023, during a 110–104 loss to the Portland Trail Blazers, he suffered a right ankle injury.
 The next day, the Pistons announced that Diallo had suffered a grade 2 sprain in his right ankle and would be re-evaluated in three to four weeks.
 In a press conference the same day, however, Pistons head coach Dwane Casey stated that Diallo would miss the rest of the 2022–23 season.

 Washington Wizards / Capital City Go-Go (2023–2024)

 On October 21, 2023, Diallo signed with the Washington Wizards, but was waived the same day.
 On October 30, he joined the Capital City Go-Go.

 On January 9, 2024, Diallo signed a 10-day contract with the Wizards.
 On January 19, he returned to Capital City.

 Shanxi Loongs (2024–2025)

 On September 11, 2024, Diallo signed with the Shanxi Loongs of the Chinese Basketball Association.

-Saski Baskonia (2025–present)
+Saski Baskonia (2025)

 On August 7, 2025, Diallo signed a two-year contract with Saski Baskonia of the Liga ACB and the EuroLeague.
+On December 3, 2025, Diallo left the club.